Collective Modes in Weyl Superconductors and the Axial Anomaly: Introduction

 \section{Introduction}

-It is known that the gauge symmetry of the full Bardeen-Cooper-Schrieffer (BCS) Hamiltonian of superconductivity~\cite{BCS} gets broken via the spontaneous symmetry breaking (SSB) process leading to the mean-field reduced Hamiltonian~\cite{Littlewood}.
-However, the symmetry can be restored via a phase mode called the Nambu-Goldstone (NG) mode~\cite{Nambu1, Nambu2}.
-The NG mode restores the broken $U(1)$ gauge symmetry via the radiative corrections to the vertex diagram~\cite{Littlewood} and can be absorbed into the longitudinal component of electromagnetic fields, getting elevated to the plasma frequency due to the Anderson-Higgs mechanism~\cite{Anderson1,Anderson2, Higgs} and leading to the Miessner effect~\cite{Meissner}.
+It is known that the $U(1)$ gauge symmetry is broken~\cite{Weinberg} via the spontaneous symmetry breaking (SSB) in the mean-field reduced Bardeen-Cooper-Schrieffer (BCS) Hamiltonian~\cite{BCS}.
+However, it can be restored via a phase mode called the Nambu-Goldstone (NG) mode~\cite{Nambu1, Nambu2}.
+The NG mode restores the broken $U(1)$ gauge symmetry via the radiative corrections to the vertex diagram~\cite{Littlewood} and can be absorbed into the longitudinal component of electromagnetic fields, getting elevated to the plasma frequency due to the Anderson-Higgs mechanism~\cite{Anderson1,Anderson2, Higgs} and leading to the Meissner effect~\cite{Meissner}.

+Since in Weyl semimetals (WSMs) chirality can be treated as a conserved charge~\cite{Bednik2016} corresponding to a continuous $U(1)_A$ axial symmetry, the Bogoliubov–de Gennes (BdG) Hamiltonian of a three-dimensional Weyl superconductor (3DWS) respects $U(1) \times U(1)_A$ symmetry in the chiral limit.
+Hence, when both of the symmetries get spontaneously broken by an $s$-wave pairing, two NG modes should emerge: the familiar NG mode associated with the gauge $U(1)$ symmetry, and a new pseudo-scalar NG mode associated with $U(1)_A$ symmetry~\cite{AFM2025}.
+Also, the momentum-space separation of Weyl nodes in WSMs can be removed from the classical Lagrangian by a chiral (axial) gauge transformation.
+However, that transformation is not symmetry-allowed at the quantum level: the path-integral measure is not invariant.
+Its Jacobian produces the axial (chiral) anomaly.

+Two types of pairings are possible in 3DWSs, one is the BCS inter-node pairing, in which electrons of opposite chirality form zero-momentum Cooper pairs; and the other is the FFLO intra-node pairing~\cite{FFLO}, where electrons with the same chirality form finite-momentum pairs.
+While the early modeling suggested FFLO pairing may be favorable in inversion-symmetric systems~\cite{Cho2012}, later studies~\cite{Bednik2015} showed that odd-parity BCS states are typically lower in energy unless inversion symmetry is explicitly broken.
+Although the BCS pairing has been realized in 3DWSs~\cite{Cho2012}, the FFLO pairing remains experimentally elusive~\cite{Matsuda2007}.

+In the superconducting phase, the conventional BCS pairing mixes opposite-momentum quasiparticles and fully gaps the Weyl nodes, thereby suppressing the low-energy chiral anomaly and its associated transport signatures.
+In contrast, finite-momentum FFLO pairing can intertwine rather than eliminate the separated Weyl nodes, yielding Weyl excitations whose residual node separation encodes an effective axial gauge field, allowing modified anomaly-related responses to persist.
+Based on this peculiarity we observe that the pseudo-scalar NG mode can decay to two photons via the axial anomaly when the pairing is of FFLO type (see below).